Bag boundaries for quasispinor confinement within nanolanes on a graphene sheet: Introduction

 In this paper, we revisit the problem of bag boundaries for quasispinor confinement in graphene by placing it in a broader context beyond its prior application to nanoribbons.
-Rather than considering them as lattice termination sites as done for nanoribbon, we envisage the boundaries as arbitrary in-plane lines that may be drawn across an unbounded graphene sheet.
-The specific case of interest in this work will be a pair of parallel straight lines which laterally confine a quasi-one-dimensional area of the sheet which we shall refer to as a {\em nanolane} (thus, also in contrast to nanoribbons, the width of such nanolanes can be treated as a continuous variable).
-The boundary orientation can be varied to define armchair, zigzag and intermediate nanolanes.
-Taking advantage of the continuum field-theoretic description, we introduce a generalized form of bag boundaries by allowing finite fluxes of quasispinors to permeate or `leak' through the boundary lines.
-Thanks to its tractable analytical framework, the proposed model can be used to make a host of remarkable predictions.
-These include `metalizable' armchair and zigzag nanolanes whose bandgaps, unlike their nanoribbon counterparts, can be tuned {\em continuously} and reduced to zero by adjusting the difference in the permeabilities of the two boundaries.
-The predictions also include insulating armchair and zigzag nanolanes with large bandgaps exceeding those of typical nanoribbons.
+Rather than considering them as lattice termination sites as done for nanoribbon, we envisage confining boundaries as arbitrary in-plane lines introduced across an unbounded graphene sheet.
+The specific case of interest in this work will be a pair of parallel straight lines that confine a quasi-one-dimensional (quasi-1D) area over the graphene sheet which we refer to as a {\em nanolane}.
+Hence, in further contrast to nanoribbons, the width of nanolanes is (by construction) treated as a {\em continuous} variable.
+The boundary orientation can also be varied (in analogy with nanoribbons) to define armchair, zigzag and intermediate nanolanes.
+Taking advantage of the continuum field-theoretic description, we introduce a generalized form of bag boundaries by allowing finite fluxes of quasispinors to permeate or `leak' through the boundary of a nanolane.

-Since the formulation of the current model is rather generic, its predictions could be relevant to a host of real situations involving imperfect (`leaky') electronic confinement in graphene.
-The boundary lines can be viewed as arrangements of adatoms or, when a graphene sheet is suspended over a rectangular trench, they can be viewed as the parallel lines of contact between the sheet and the edges of the trench.
-In the latter case, the contact lines may not necessarily be commensurate with armchair/zigzag edges of a nanoribbon and/or they may not necessarily be impermeable to quasispinor currents as in nanoribbons.
-These make the proposed nanolanes a more suitable modeling alternative in such cases.
+Since the formulation of the current model is rather generic, its predictions could be relevant potentially to a host of real situations involving partial (`leaky') electronic confinement in graphene.
+For instance, the boundary lines can be viewed as arrangements of adatoms or, when a graphene sheet is suspended over a rectangular trench, as the parallel lines of contact between the sheet and the edges of the trench.
+In the latter case, the lines of contact may not necessarily match armchair/zigzag edges of a respective nanoribbon and may also allow for quasispinor permeation, making the proposed nanolane model a more suitable modeling alternative to consider.